 9.*Keith Lockhart (2B, Oral Roberts)

 I think we’re going to have to win a lot of 3-2 games… The top of the order isn’t bad, though there’s not much power.
 Gordon is as fast as anyone in the game today (111 SB this season and last) and has got his OBP up over .350.
 Three-time All-Star Sanchez had little speed or power, but won a batting title in 2006 (.344 with 52 doubles), and was still putting up a better-than-average OPS his last few years in the majors.
 Alexander is pretty much unknown today, but in his short career (1929-1933) with the Tigers and Red Sox, all he did was put up a .331/.394/.497 slash line, winning the batting title in 1932.
 (His major league career ended after a knee injury was treated with electric heat that caused third-degree burns and then gangrene!)
-Zobrist is one of the most versatile players in the game (able to play middle infield positions as well as right field), has a lifetime OPS+ of 118, and leads all former CCCU faculty in several categories (games played, plate appearances, runs, RBI, homers, and WAR).
+Zobrist is one of the most versatile players in the game (able to play middle infield positions as well as right field), has a lifetime OPS+ of 118, and leads all former CCCU students in several categories (games played, plate appearances, runs, RBI, homers, and WAR).
 Vogt — Zobrist’s former teammate in Tampa and Oakland — has tailed off the second half of this, his break-out season, but he’s a good young hitter who’s leading his team in homers (18).